kengru/kengru.do/posts/static/now.md

 ### Currently reading

-- Geometry for Ocelots - exurb1a
+- The Fifth Science - exurb1a

 ###